kinosang/uc_client/README.md

 uc_client
 ===

-A tiny implementation for UCenter client (uc_client).
-It use the UCenter HTTP APIs.
+A tiny implementation for Ucenter client (uc_client).
+It use the Ucenter HTTP APIs.
+There's also a library of implementation for Ucenter server on [labs7in0/uc-server](https://github.com/labs7in0/uc-server).

 ## Donate us